We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 Before you enter the market, it’s good practice to carry out in-depth analysis and market research on the S&P 500 and the stocks in question.
 Because it’s the most widely traded index in the US market, there is a significant amount of information available online.
 The best S&P 500 brokers will provide useful articles about the index on their websites, however third-party platforms can often provide better independent insights.

 This is particularly true with the S&P 500 Futures Live Trading Group.
-This is a community of traders who train other investors and review S&P 500 ideas and strategies that have been shared by other members.
+This is a community of traders who train other traders and review S&P 500 ideas and strategies that have been shared by other members.
 Although new traders can join for free initially, it does cost to join and some of the reviews are mixed.

-Investors looking for S&P 500 trading tips that are free of charge can use discussion forums such as Reddit or consult online articles and videos.
+Traders looking for S&P 500 trading tips that are free of charge can use discussion forums such as Reddit or consult online articles and videos.
 Other popular sources include Bloomberg and Morningstar.

 Choose Your Asset